Highest Flow Rate Combi Boiler

 Flexiheat UK offer instantaneous water heaters with power ratings of up to 200kW in single units and power ratings of up to 400kW in a cascade on demand water heaters configuration.

-Typical applications for these instant water heaters include hotels, gyms, healthcare,process, bars, restaurants, brewing, food production, and farming.
+Typical applications for these instant water heaters include hotels, gyms, healthcare,process, bars, restaurants, brewing, food production, and farming which require a consistent supply of heated water.

 Benefits of Instantaneous Commercial Water Heaters